 1. Pay Close Attention to Audiences and Deliverability

-There was a lot to be said for the importance of deliverability as Mailgun deliverability engineer Nick Shafer and Scott Shou of What If Media discussed deliverability challenges in two separate useful sessions.
+There was a lot to be said about the importance of deliverability as Mailgun deliverability engineer Nick Shafer and Scott Shou of What If Media discussed deliverability challenges in two separate useful sessions.
 Certainly critical, because what good is all your hard work if people aren’t receiving your emails?

 2. Keep a Close Eye on the Future